alipzsh/knowledge-base/sqlInjection.md

 within the application's responses, you can use the `UNION` keyword to retrieve *data from other tables*.

-execute one or more additional SELECT queries and *append* the results to the original query.
+execute one or more additional `SELECT` queries and *append* the results to the original query.

 `SELECT a, b FROM table1 UNION SELECT c, d FROM table2` returns a single result set with two columns, containing a,b,c,d columns.

-  * individual queries must return the same number of columns.
+  * every individual query must return the same number of columns.
   * data types in each column must be compatible between the individual queries.

-so you should test for:
+Examine:

   * How many columns are being returned from the original query.

   * Which columns returned from the original query are of a suitable data type to hold the results from the injected query